www.icicleUK.com

 Saturday

 Breakfast, then accommodation check out at 10:00, after which you are free to depart for home.
-If you feel you require any feedback, please ask your guide on the Friday or the resort team.
+If you feel you require any feedback, please ask your guide or the resort team.

 ITINERARY NOTES: Where possible we follow itineraries.
 Mountain adventures are weather and conditions dependant, so occasionaly we are forced to alter the plans.
 If this is the case, suitable alternatives are offered.
 Please use this outline itinerary as a guide to the types of route / activity that you will attempt.